Biden to battered Florida: ‘We’re going to do everything we can for you’ - NewsBreak

 Biden to battered Florida: ‘We’re going to do everything we can for you’

-FORT MYERS FLORIDA - SEPTEMBER 29: Frankie Romulus (L) and Kendrick Romulus stand outside of their apartment next to a boat that floated into their apartment complex when Hurricane Ian passed through the area on September 29, 2022 in Fort Myers, Florida.
-Mrs. Brennan said the boat floated in around 7pm.
-The hurricane brought high winds, storm surge and rain to the area causing severe damage.
-(Photo by Joe Raedle/Getty Images)
+Members of the Texas A&M Task Force 1 Search and Rescue team look for anyone needing help after Hurricane Ian passed through the area on Sept.
+30, 2022 in Fort Myers, Florida.
+The hurricane brought high winds, storm surges and rain to the area causing severe damage.
+(Joe Raedle/Getty Images)

 WASHINGTON — President Joe Biden addressed the nation Friday afternoon, focusing on uniting the country as Florida begins to survey the damage left by a Category 4 hurricane, while states further up the coast prepare for the impact from Hurricane Ian.